carpentries-incubator/high-dimensional-stats-r/_episodes/08-k-means.md

   - How can we perform K-means in `R`?
   - How can we appraise a clustering and test cluster robustness?
 objectives:
-  - Understand importance of clustering in high-dimensional data
+  - Understand the importance of clustering in high-dimensional data
   - Understand and perform K-means clustering in `R`.
-  - Assess clustering performance using silhouette score.
+  - Assess clustering performance using silhouette scores.
   - Assess cluster robustness using bootstrapping.
 keypoints:
   - K-means is an intuitive algorithm for clustering data.